csc301-fall-2021/team-project-9-greenpeeps/deliverable-1/planning.md

 “To that end, I'm looking to build an app that can track user behaviours that contribute to carbon emissions.
 The app will help to set a baseline carbon footprint for the user and work with the user to set a goal and reduce emissions to reach that goal.
 The app will empower users to achieve more by connecting them socially with peers for both motivational (you can do it too!) and informational (here's how I achieved change) purposes.”

 We are planning to build a MVP for a mobile app that works for iOS and Android.
 The purpose of the app is to track carbon emissions and to see how a user’s carbon emissions compare to others while also offering ways to reduce one’s emissions.
-Functionalities include the ability to view your carbon emissions, post progress to social media, and fill out questions about one’s carbon emissions.
+Functionalities include the ability to fill out questions about one’s carbon emissions, view your carbon emissions and post progress to social media.

 #### Q2: Who are your target users?